elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ### Radar Images

-With the key concepts sorted out, we can now look at radar images.
+Knowing how to analyze a single trace, we can expand to looking at radar images.

 The data is produced by a radar with a parabolic reflector antenna.
 It produces a highly directive round pencil beam with a $2^\circ$ spreading angle between half-power points.
-When directed with normal incidence at a plane, the radar will illuminate a spot of about 2 m in diameter on the half power contour at a distance of 60 m.
+When directed with normal incidence at a plane, the radar will illuminate a spot of about 2 m in diameter <!-- on the half power contour at a distance of 60 m -->.
 Outside this spot the power drops off quite rapidly but strong echoes from outside the spot will nevertheless still be visible.

+## I'M HERE CURRENTLY

 A rock slope consists of thousands of scatterers.
 A range bin can be thought of as a large sphere with the radar at its center that